dawnex3/SIGMOD2025Contest-Kirara/README.md

 * "Everything You Always Wanted to Know About Compiled and Vectorized Queries But Were Afraid to Ask" by Timo Kersten, Viktor Leis, Alfons Kemper, Thomas Neumann, Andrew Pavlo, and Peter Boncz.

 * "To Partition, or Not to Partition, That is the Join Question in a Real System" by Maximilian Bandle, Jana Giceva, and Thomas Neumann.

+* "Morsel-Driven Parallelism: A NUMA-Aware Query Evaluation Framework for the Many-Core Age" by Viktor Leis, Peter Boncz, Alfons Kemper, and Thomas Neumann,

 Additionally, our implementation references the open-source code from the repository https://github.com/TimoKersten/db-engine-paradigms/, and we thank its contributors for making their work available.